saibal-roy/laravel-app-with-test/README.md

-# Demo Laravel app with tests
+# Sample Laravel App having the following:

-This repository includes a demo of writing tests in Laravel application.
-Note: This repository is only for educational purposes.
+1. Links submission with listing
+2. TDD
+3. Github Actions(CI & CD) - which runs all the tests